radical-lab/radical-lab.github.io/README.md

 * people who vape in the company of others can get covid-19, and (forcibly) remove themselves from the gene pool; they deserve the darwin award if i rip their face off, shove it up their uranus, rip out their intestines, shove them down their throat, cave in their chest c̄ my `/fists|feet|elbows|knees|head/`, rip out their organs,.. #$rc

 one $rc of income can be the dole, and the other can be $uing people
+* isp data
+* fans that operate without the safety grills installed; even though it's less(is more than more) cleaning, and improves the æsthetic
+* `mkintelligence` that discovers the malware in proprietary systems; forcing the industry to use formal methods, and floss their sources for global peer review, or `mkintelligence`; but you need intelligence to `mkintelligence`, and the state of the industry is indicative to the contrary #fragmentation #..
+* `mkintelligence` that can win any court case; regardless of which side it's fighting for #yuyutsavaḥ

 egyptian is the original emoji